EthanDenny/resume/index.md

 ### **First Year Representative**
 #### MUN Students' Union, Jan 2022 - Apr 2022

-- Attended biweekly board meetings, participating in critical discussions regarding the COVID-19 pandemic and student elections.
+- Attended biweekly board meetings and took part in critical discussions regarding the COVID-19 pandemic and student elections.
 - Was diligent in bringing the concerns of my constituency (an often underrepresented group in student politics) to the rest of the board.

 ## **📦 PROJECTS**